 , thinking problems related to alcoholism

-.
-It is also used for Down syndrome
+).
+It is also used for withdrawal from alcohol

 , nerve pain